North Hill Communities Local Area Plan

 Highland Park, Mount Pleasant, Tuxedo Park, Winston Heights-Mountview, Crescent Heights, Renfrew, Rosedale, Capitol Hill and Thorncliffe Greenview (south of McKnight Blvd).

-There are a number of impacts to this decision:
+There are impacts to Council’s decision:

 The project team would like to thank everyone who got involved with the Local Area Plan Reconnect for their time and input.
+You can read more about the specific impacts to each of the local area plans by selecting your community below.

 Highland Park, Mount Pleasant, Tuxedo Park, Winston Heights-Mountview, Crescent Heights, Renfrew, Rosedale, Capitol Hill and Thorncliffe Greenview (south of McKnight Blvd).